 Before we dive into the signs, it’s important to understand why someone might hide their true sexual orientation.
 This context helps us approach the topic with empathy rather than judgment.

-- Internal Struggle: Sometimes the biggest battle is internal.
+- What Psychologists Call “Internalized Homophobia”: Sometimes the biggest battle is internal.
 Years of societal messages can make someone struggle to accept their own identity, leading to what psychologists call “internalized homophobia.”

 Dr. Ryan Watson, a clinical psychologist specializing in LGBTQ+ issues, explains: “Coming out is a process, not an event.
 Many people go through periods of denial, experimentation, and gradual acceptance.
 During this time, their behavior might seem confusing to romantic partners.”